-Expected range or value: These values that represent a normal background level of activity, which is calculated based on 4 weeks of data.
+Expected range or value: Values that represent a normal level of activity, which is calculated based on two weeks of data.
 The expected range is the basis for comparison with observed values to detect abnormal changes in metric activity.

 If metrics details are unavailable for the detection, the type of anomalous protocol activity is displayed.

 A detection can include links to protocol pages, transaction-level records, packets, and activity maps.
 These links help you investigate detection data within the ExtraHop system.
 For more information, see Investigate security detections.

 When a detection is associated with a device, the device name and role icon is also displayed with the detection.
 The assigned device role can help you can quickly determine what type of device is acting unusual.